 The BHER Partnership Committee (PC) is informed by a vision that seeks to make educational programs available where refugees need them.
-Collectively, the BHER PC undertakes the challenge of helping refugee and local teachers, as well as those interested in community education, to earn internationally recognized credentials that will allow them to put into practice their earned knowledge and skills in Dadaab, in Somalia or another country if they eventually resettle.
-Partners meet monthly to update, consult, and discuss on-going operations of the project.
+Collectively, the BHER PC undertakes the challenge of helping refugee and local teachers, as well as those interested in community education, to earn internationally recognized credentials that will allow them to put into practice their earned knowledge and skills in Dadaab, in Somalia, or another country if they eventually resettle.
+Partners meet monthly to update, consult, and discuss the ongoing operations of the project.

 York University (YU) | yorku.ca

 York University serves as the Lead Partner for the BHER.
 The project is located in YU’s Faculty of Education and works in collaboration with the Centre for Refugee Studies, an internationally distinguished research centre that provides much-needed contextual (geopolitical, historical, local) knowledge about mobile and refugee populations.
 YU offers online and on-site courses in the certificate, undergraduate degree, and graduate degree programs.
 YU brings a history of partnership development to BHER.
 Meet the YU team here.

 Kenyatta University (KU) | ku.ac.ke